Funding the Modern Law Firm: From Bank Loans to New Capital Strategies

 Expanding the Toolkit: Litigation Finance

-As case costs rise, many firms are supplementing bank debt with litigation finance.
+While traditional bank financing remains the primary source of law firm capital, some firms facing unusually large case investments or portfolio concentrations may supplement bank debt with litigation finance.
 Under these arrangements, third-party investors provide upfront capital in exchange for a share of proceeds from successful matters.

-For plaintiffs’ firms especially, handling high-value or portfolio-based litigation, this funding can unlock growth.
+For plaintiffs’ firms, especially those handling high-value or portfolio-based litigation, this funding can offer opportunities.
 It supports expert fees, discovery and trial preparation without immediately straining firm liquidity.
 It can also stabilize cash flow by shifting some risk off the balance sheet.

 In some situations, a blended approach makes sense: Bank financing covers a defensible base of working capital, while litigation finance supports incremental or higher-risk case investments.
 Used thoughtfully, the two can complement rather than compete.